JasonYang60/pysz/README.md

 # pysz
+A user-friendly and easy-to-maintain python wrapper for SZ3 using a python-to-c package Cython>=3.0.10.\
+Pysz is fully based on SZ3(https://github.com/szcompressor/SZ3)and pure C++ shared library is incorporated into pysz interface through Cython, so the compression && decompression function is running much faster than Python code.\
+\
 Author: Jason Yang\
-\
-A user-friendly and easy-to-maintain python wrapper for SZ3 using a python-to-c package Cython>=3.0.10.\
-Pysz is fully based on SZ3(https://github.com/szcompressor/SZ3)and pure C++ shared library is incorporated into pysz interface through Cython, so the compression && decompression function is running much faster than Python code.
+License: MIT

 ## How to use pysz
 We provided a test code in `/test/test.py` as shown below: